The Lagrangian description of aperiodic flows: a case study of the Kuroshio Current: A time-depedent phase portrait

-The evaluation of $M$ in large oceanic areas for long enough $\tau$ as shown in Figure \ref{fig:M1} reveals recognisable phase portraits.
-The singular features correspond with invariant manifolds.
-A heuristic argument for this taken from \cite{prl} is the following: $M$ measures the lengths of curves traced by trajectories on the phase space, so it is expected it will change abruptly at the boundaries of regions comprising trajectories with qualitatively different evolutions, since this is exactly what the stable and unstable manifolds separate.
+The evaluation of $M$ in large oceanic areas for long enough $\tau$, as shown in Figure \ref{fig:M1}, reveals recognisable phase portraits.
+The colour gradation of $M$ emphasises lasting and stronger features versus the ones that are weaker and more transient.
 Largest $M$ values are in red while the lowest are in blue.
-For instance in Figure \ref{fig:M1}a) the colours indicate that the strongest features are the central stream and the one red and two yellow eddies.
+For instance in Figure \ref{fig:M1}a) the colours indicate that the strongest features are a central reddish stream and the one red and two yellow eddies.
 These are the most persistent patterns and because they remain for long periods of time it is possible to describe transport routes across them.
-Other recognisable bluish features such as the cat's eyes at the upper left in panel (a) or the forced Duffing equation (see panel b) at the lower right) correspond to slower fluid motion but with a rapidly changing topology.
-The lack of permanence of these well known patterns makes these events less general, and for this reason it is less interesting to describe transport for them.
+Other recognisable bluish features such as the cat's eyes at the upper left correspond to slow fluid motion.
+These features have a rapidly changing topology, and their lack of permanence makes it more difficult to describe transport across them, since transient structures are not well understood from the dynamical point of view (see \cite{jpo,bra}).
 The function $M$ provides a global descriptor where different geometries of exchange are visualised in a straightforward manner.
-The colour gradation of $M$ emphasises those lasting and stronger features versus the ones that are weaker and more transient.

-We shall now discuss transport across those features of Figure \ref{fig:M1}a) that are more permanent in time: the main stream of the Kuroshio that interacts with two robust eddies placed at its north.
-Our second tool --the distinguished trajectories-- now comeinto our discussion.
-From the interaction of the main current with the eddies, two distinguished hyperbolic trajectories have been identified (see \cite{nlpg2}).
-DT are recognised near the minima of $M$ and they act as organising centres of the flow.
-Computation of distinguished hyperbolic trajectories for aperiodic flows has been discussed in \cite{kayo,ju,nlpg,chaos}.
-The approach taken in this article is that of \cite{chaos}, which is based on the function $M$.
-We shall now discuss in more detail the numerical evaluation of $M$ as defined in Eq. (\ref{def:M}).
-Trajectories $({\phi(t), \mu}(t))$ of the system (\ref{sd1})-(\ref{sd2}) are obtained numerically, and thus represented by a finite number of points, $L$.
-A discrete version of Eq. (\ref{def:M}) is:
+Figure \ref{fig:M1}b) shows the output of $M$ at the same area, at larger $\tau$ values.
+A more complex structure near the set of chaotic saddles is observed.
+The increasing of complexity of $M$ versus $\tau$ is expected from the nature of $M$, since it is reflecting the history of initial conditions on open sets, and in highly chaotic systems this history is expected to be more tangled for longer time intervals.